Serving

 Washington, DC

-The landscape of space science and exploration that enables these ambitious goals is transforming rapidly.
+The landscape of space science and exploration that enables these ambitious goals is transforming rapidly, this is your chance to have your voice and opinions heard.
 Commercially developed spacecraft and launch capabilities are accelerating mission timelines and reducing costs, new public-private partnerships are emerging, and the Artemis program is creating fresh opportunities to do astrophysics from platforms on the Moon and in cislunar space.

 This workshop will bring together the brightest minds from NASA, the space industry, other government agencies, non-profits, and the scientific community to reimagine what's possible in this new landscape.
 The workshop will explore: